 - What psychological patterns you are most likely to repeat across different areas of life

 The birth chart does not create your shadow.
 It describes the shape of your psychological landscape so you can navigate it with more intention.
-Jungian astrologer Howard Sasportas in The Gods of Change (1989) observed that outer planet placements act as “forces that are too large for the ego to contain directly” which is why they tend to appear first as shadow material before they can be consciously worked with.
+Jungian astrologer Howard Sasportas in The Gods of Change (1989) observed that outer planet placements can feel too large for the ego to contain directly, which is why they tend to appear first as shadow material before they can be consciously worked with.

 1. The 12th House: The Hidden Depths